 If you have not already done so, the first step is to locate the total CapEx number, as previously covered.
 The next step is to figure out what proportion of this total CapEx number is maintenance, and what proportion is growth.

 Besides management outright telling us the proportions of maintenance and growth CapEx (as shown in the Phillips 66 example), there are two ways management will talk about maintenance CapEx in the 10-K annual reports:

 Maintenance CapEx is Implied

 Management commonly implies the growth and maintenance CapEx figures.
 This is when maintenance CapEx is stated, in some way or another, but not in a clear fashion.
 In other words, maintenance CapEx is merely implied or suggested through the way management has written it, and not clearly given.
 Therefore, it's not clear on how much exactly goes towards growth or maintenance CapEx.

 An example of this is Jack In The Box (JACK), a large fast food restaurant chain.
 As you can see in the image below, CapEx is broken down into multiple categories and a description.
 For this particular example, you can focus your attention on the outlined area:

-Clearly, this differentiation is not always super clear or explicit, and those who are more knowledgeable about a particular business and the industry it's in will be better able to estimate this maintenance CapEx number.
+Clearly, this differentiation is not always super clear or explicit, and those who are more knowledgeable about a particular business and the industry it's in can likely provide a more accurate estimate on this maintenance CapEx number.

-Often times, management will simply not say anything about maintenance CapEx in their 10-K annual reports.
-Instead, they would only list their total CapEx number and would provide any information on what they spent their money on.
+Often times, management will not say anything about maintenance CapEx in their 10-K annual reports.
+Instead, they would only list their total CapEx number and would provide generic information on what they spent their money on.

 This is when we are forced to make more vague maintenance CapEx estimations, or take the longer approach and attempt to calculate it as discussed in next section.